HaiKeijiro/HaiKeijiro/README.md

 - 👋 Hi, I'm Hadi
-- 👀 I'm interested in Web Development, UI/UX Design, and Machine Learning
+- 👀 I'm interested in Web Development and UI/UX Design
 - 🌐 I'm currently learning Full-Stack MERN.
 - ⭐ I'm looking to collaborate on any kind of website project for the time being.
 - 📩 Kindly DM me on Twitter: @haikeijirou